-You can find a comparison of the plans available and their premiums on the OPM website at www.opm.gov/insure/vision and www.opm.gov/insure/dental.
-These sites also provide links to each plan's website, where you can view detailed information about benefits and preferred providers.
+You can find a comparison of the plans available and their premiums on the OPM website at www.opm.gov/healthcare-insurance/dental-vision.
+This site also provides links to each plan's website, where you can view detailed information about benefits and preferred providers.